Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 SPECIFIC REIMBURSEMENT TERMS
 MEDICARE ADVANTAGE
-For Covered Services furnished by or on behalf of Provider for a Member enrolled in a Medicare Advantage Network, Provider agrees to accept an amount that is the lesser of Eligible Charges or the == Medicare Advantage Rate, minus applicable Cost Shares, and modified before payment as described .
+For Covered Services furnished by or on behalf of Provider for a Member enrolled in a Medicare Advantage Network, Provider agrees to accept an amount that is the lesser of Eligible Charges or the commer Medicare Advantage Rate, minus applicable Cost Shares, and modified before payment as described below.
 Provider agrees that this amount, plus applicable Cost Shares, is full compensation for Covered Services.
-The = Medicare Advantage Rate" is the amount calculated based on the rate or methodology stated below for each service, adjusted as described in the notes, and multipled by the stated percentages, if applicable.
+The 7 Medicare Advantage Rate" is the amount calculated based on the rate or methodology stated below for each service, adjusted as described in the notes, and multipled by the stated percentages, if applicable.
 Program: Medicare Advantage CSNP
 Medicare Advantage Dual Plan
 Medicare Advantage FIDE SNP
 Medicare Advantage HMO
 Medicare Advantage ISNP
-Medicare Ad tage PPO
+Medicare Advantage PPO
-Professional and Technical | Applicable CPT/HCPCS Medicare Physician Fee Per Unit Services Codes Schedule multiplied by one hundred percent (100%)
+Professional and Technical | Applicable CPT/HCPCS Medicare Physician Fee Per Unit Se hundred percent (100%
-Clinical Laboratory Services | Applicable CPT/HCPCS Medicare Clinical Codes Laboratory Fee Schedule multiplied by sixty five percent (65%)
+Clinical Laboratory Services | Applicable CPT/HCPCS Medicare Clinical Per Unit Codes Laboratory Fee Schedule multiplied by sixty five percent (65%
 Durable Medical Equipment, | Applicable CPT/HCPCS Medicare Durable Medical Per Unit Prosthetics, Orthotics, and Codes Equipment,
-‘Supplies Prosthetics/Orthotics, and
+Supplies Prosthetics/Orthotics, and
 Supplies Fee Schedule
 multiplied by sixty five
-percent (65%)
+percent (65%
-Biologicals Codes Schedule multiplied by one hundred percent (100%)
+Part B Drugs and Applicable CPT/HCPCS Medicare Drug Fee Per Unit Ear aes eee hundred percent (100%
 Program: Medicare Advantage CSNP
 Medicare Advantage Dual Plan
 Medicare Advantage FIDE SNP
-rigs PO ey
+Medicare Advantage HMO
+Moadicare Advantane ICND